nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 ****************
 Memex explorer uses two crawlers, `Nutch`_ and `Ache`_.
 Both crawlers have their own unique resigns, and both use the data they collect in unique ways.

 There is some commonality between the two, however.
-They both require a list of URLs to crawl, called a seeds list.
+They both require a list of URLs to crawl, called a seeds list, and they both share similar interactivity with the `Crawler Control Buttons`_.
+This section will go over the common elements of the two crawlers.

 Creating a Seeds List
 =====================